pigoz/anki-canvas/README.md

 Remembering the Kanji, etc).

-### Download & Install

-Download the premade Anki deck from the [Releases page](https://github.com/pigoz/anki-canvas/releases/latest) and import it into Anki.
+### How to install

+#### 1. Anki Plugins

-⚠ **Note**: you will need to install the following Anki plugins as well
+You will need to install the following Anki plugins.
+From Anki go Tools > Add-ons > Get Add-ons...
+Then insert the plugin's code.

 * [Japanese Support (3918629684)](https://ankiweb.net/shared/info/3918629684)
 * [Kanji Colorizer (1964372878)](https://ankiweb.net/shared/info/1964372878)

+#### 2. Example deck

+Download the premade Anki deck from the [Releases page](https://github.com/pigoz/anki-canvas/releases/latest) and import it into Anki (double clicking the deck should work).

 ### Screenshots